yuqianglianshou/mazanoke_ice/README.md

   - Set a target file size.
   - Set max dimensions, to not exceed a certain width/height.
   - Convert between JPG, PNG, and WebP.
-    - Supports GIF, SVG → PNG.
+    - Supports HEIC, GIF, SVG → JPG/PNG/WebP.
 - 🌍 **Installable Web App**
   - Use as a Progressive Web App (PWA).
   - Dark and light mode.